top of page

 Oxidation is caused by exposure to UV rays, which break down the plastic of your headlights over time.
 WD-40 doesn’t contain any UV blockers, so even after the temporary shine fades, the same harmful UV exposure will continue to degrade the headlight lens.

-To properly protect your headlights, you need a restoration product that includes a UV sealant to prevent future oxidation and hazing.
+To properly protect your headlights, you need a restoration product that includes a UV sealant to prevent future hazing and yellowing.

 4. Potential Damage to Headlight Plastic